nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-4/index.md

 Our goose, and various other sprites, are also rendered differently when in the water … the lower couple of rows go missing.
-This could be done by map pixel color keying on two blue pixels, encoded as `$66`, or by encoding wet areas similar to the exclusion rules mentioned above.
+This could be done by map pixel color keying on two blue pixels, encoded as `$66`, or by encoding wet areas similar to the exclusion rules mentioned above: for each row, a range of pixels can be declared "under water" and this is then easy to check against.

+# Behaviours

+The stuff about sprites brings up an interesting point: while there's a bunch of 'vegetables' in the game, objects which don't really do anything but you can carry them around, there's also a bunch of objects which have actions.
+Gates open and close, humans give chase, sprinklers, umm, sprinkle, that kind of thing.

+I think the way I want to do this is to have the "action" in the loop just update the status of the object.
+Then the code in the "logic" part of the program can detect the actions from the states and update their state, sprite and position accordingly.

-# Making the project available
+# Making the code public

 An article on [hacker news](https://news.ycombinator.com/item?id=31410617) brought a bit of attention & a request to release the source so, sure, okay I guess.